 I considered three expandable strollers: Uppababy Vista, Silvercross and Joolz Day.

 Thankfully, my friend had Joolz and I wasn’t impressed with the lack of a storage bag once you put the second seat how low the baby was sitting (it literally bumped a sidewalk curb on the butt) and how close to your feet the lower seat was.
 It was a big NO from me.

 Silvercross strollers had the most possible configurations, but they were even more expensive than Vista – almost $2000 (although once you need to purchase adapters and another seat or bassinet for Vista it comes down to roughly the same)!
 Regretfully, I can say now that it’s the only expandable stroller with a logical configuration.

 These days there are also Evenflo & Mockingbird strollers that are super affordable, but I noticed it has the same issue with the leg rest as Vista, so I expect it to break easily (and the latter got actually recalled for breaking not long after I said that originally).

 When I first looked at Vista’s configurations as a double, or even triple with a piggyback board, I thought it was amazing with so many possibilities.
-However, now I know they make no sense at all for not-twins.
+However, now I know they make no sense.

 With a baby and a toddler, first of all, you’re unable to have the bassinet with the younger baby close to you.
 Who on earth wants to keep the newborn under the toddler with limited access to the bassinet?!

 The only option to put the newborn at the top is to keep him in a car seat, while your toddler rides the bottom seat.
 Keeping a newborn in a car seat is bad for him – that’s one thing, and second… if you have a bigger or fatter toddler you’re also screwed with this configuration because they’ll grow out of the stroller entirely way too soon.